fatkodima/online_migrations/README.md

 COMMIT;
 ```

 As database views do not expose the underlying table schema (default values, not null constraints, indexes, etc), further steps are needed to update the application to use the new table name.
-ActiveRecord heavily relies on this data, for example, to initialize new models.
+Active Record heavily relies on this data, for example, to initialize new models.

-To work around this limitation, we need to tell ActiveRecord to acquire this information from original table using the new table name.
+To work around this limitation, we need to tell Active Record to acquire this information from original table using the new table name.

 **Online Migrations** provides several helpers to implement column renaming: